ClementToni/test-bulman/docs/02-getting-started/Containerization.md

 ## Docker Pulsar

-Celte uses kafka as a communication protocol.
-To run kafka in a docker container, you can use the following command:
+Celte uses pulsar as a communication protocol.
+To run pulsar in a docker container, you can use the following command:

 ```bash
 ./automation/run --pulsar